rcatlin/valheim-server-cdk/README.md

 * Edit `user-config.json` and change the password
 * Remember, changing the `worldName` creates a **NEW** world file on the server.
 Your building(s) will **NOT** be in the new world.
-* Run `npm run deploy` - this will rerender templates, tarball assets, and deploy any changes to your stack.
+* Run `make deploy` - this will rerender templates, tarball assets, and deploy any changes to your stack.

 # Backing Up World Files